Theory of Podiatric Surgery - MSc

-- This is a collaborative course offered jointly by QMU and Glasgow Caledonian University, allowing you to benefit from the expertise of both institutions.
+- Developed in collaboration: This course has been developed and offered jointly by QMU and Glasgow Caledonian University since 2002, allowing you to benefit from the expertise of both institutions.

-- You will gain invaluable specialist insight and guidance from consultant podiatric surgeons.
+- Expertise: You will gain invaluable specialist insight and guidance from consultant podiatric surgeons

 Teaching, learning and assessment

-A range of student-centred learning methods including online tutorials, and seminars will be utilised in the delivery of this programme.
+A range of student-centred learning methods including online tutorials, and seminars will be utilised in the delivery of this course.
 You will also be required to carry out additional self-directed independent work.
-Some seminars are delivered from specialists in the field of podiatric surgery and the Research Methods module is delivered by both QMU/GCU.
+Some seminars will be delivered from specialists in the field of podiatric surgery and the Research Methods module is delivered by both QMU/Glasgow Caledonian University (GCU).